raadsr15/TinyML-for-Gait-Event-Detection-in-Parkinson-s/README.md

 This project leverages such IMU data and proposes a lightweight 1D Convolutional Neural Network (CNN) model to detect FoG events.
 The model is trained on a publicly available dataset released by Baechlin et al. (2010), which includes labeled recordings from 10 Parkinson’s patients performing gait-related tasks.
 A sliding window approach is used to segment the time-series data into model-friendly samples.

-The final model achieved an F1-score of 0.9029 on the validation set and 77.61% accuracy on an unseen generalization subject—demonstrating its robustness across subjects.
-To support deployment in real-world wearable devices, the model was exported in multiple formats including PyTorch, ONNX, TensorFlow, and TensorFlow Lite (TFLite and optimized TFLite) for TinyML compatibility.

 This work contributes to the development of efficient, on-device FoG detection systems that can function in real-time and outside clinical settings.

 # Project Structure